 Deferrals register

-Introduction

-Deferred expenses are accounted in the system in a separate Deferrals functionality.
-This functionality allows deferrals to be accounted by using an unlimited number of models.
+Separate Deferrals functionality is used to account for deferred expenses in the system.
+This functionality enables an unlimited number of models to be used to account for deferrals.
 You can keep parallel tax accounting and bookkeeping accounting of deferrals.

-Deferrals are generated:
+Deferrals are generated in the following places:

-Manually on the Deferrals page
+Manually on the Deferrals page.

-Automatically from other modules of the system, for example, when selling depreciable assets with loss or accounting standard expenses amounts above the norms
+Automatically from other modules in Microsoft Dynamics 365 Finance.
+For example, deferrals are automatically generated when you sell depreciable assets at a loss or account for standard expenses amounts above the norm.

-Deferrals are written off automatically in each period.
+Deferrals are automatically written off in each period.
 The write-off amount is determined based on the write-off period and the deferral amount.

 Here are some examples of deferrals:

-Losses incurred by a taxpayer in a tax period may be transferred to the following tax periods within 10 years.
-The total amount of the transferred loss must not exceed 30% of the tax base
+Losses that are incurred by a taxpayer in a tax period.
+These losses can be transferred to subsequent tax periods within 10 years.
+The total amount of the transferred loss must not exceed 30 percent of the tax base.

-Expenses for research works or experimental development are included in other expenses evenly for three years from the 1st day of the month following the month in which the research was completed
+Expenses for research work or experimental development.
+These expenses are evenly included in other expenses for three years from the first day of the month after the month when the research was completed.

-Loss on sale of depreciable property is included in deferrals
+Loss on the sale of depreciable property.

-Preliminary setup
+Deferrals setup

-Set up the deferrals module

-Find more details on setting up deferrals in the Set up deferrals (Russia) topic.
+For more information about how to set up deferrals, see Set up deferrals (Russia).

-Set up deferrals creation when selling fixed asset
+Set up deferral creation when you sell fixed assets

-When selling fixed assets with a loss in bookkeeping accounting and tax accounting, it is necessary to create a deferral for the loss amount from the sale.
-To create a deferral automatically, before you sell fixed asset, do the following:
+When you sell fixed assets at a loss in bookkeeping accounting and tax accounting, a deferral must be created for the amount that is lost from the sale.
+To create a deferral automatically, follow these steps before you sell a fixed asset.

-In the fixed asset master record, on the Action pane, select Value models.
+Go to Fixed assets (Russia) > Common > Fixed assets.
+In the master record for the fixed asset, on the Action Pane, select Value models.

 Select a TAX value model.

-On the Deferrals FastTab, select Add link to add a new line, and fill in the following fields:
+On the Deferrals FastTab, select Add to add a line, and set the following fields:

-In the Model number field, select a TAX model for deferrals accounting
+In the Model number field, select a TAX model for deferrals accounting.

-In the Deferrals group field, select deferrals group
+In the Deferrals group field, select a deferrals group.

-In the Expense code field, select an expense code
+In the Expense code field, select an expense code.

-You can also set up automatic deferrals creation for the Depreciation group of fixed assets.
+You can also set up automatic creation of deferrals for the depreciation group of fixed assets.

-On the Depreciation groups page, select a TAX value model and depreciation group.
+On the Depreciation groups page, select a TAX value model and a depreciation group.

-On the Deferrals FastTab, add a new line and fill in the fields described above.
-When you create value models in the fixed asset master record, the Deferrals FastTab will be filled in automatically.
+On the Deferrals FastTab, add a line, and set the fields that are described in the previous procedure.
+When you create value models in the fixed asset master record, the Deferrals FastTab is automatically filled in.

 Deferrals register

-The register is created to summarize information about expenses that are subject to inclusion in expenses for tax purposes in future periods (deferred expenses).
+The deferrals register is created to summarize information about expenses that can be included in expenses for tax purposes in future periods.
+These expenses are known as deferred expenses.

 Register entries are made when the deferral is created or is written off.

-You should organize analytical accounting of deferrals for each object (fixed asset, research works or experimental development) and for each expense type that result in creation of deferred expense.
-This will make sure that deferrals register lines are created with the same level of analytical accounting.
+You should organize analytical accounting of deferrals for each object (fixed asset, research work, or experimental development) and each expense type that cause a deferred expense to be created.
+This organization ensures that the deferrals register lines that are created have the same level of analytical accounting.

-The information required for creating the register is stored in the deferrals master record (creation date of the deferral, expense code, deferral amount, write-off period, write-off amount for the period, etc.).
-The register contains information about all deferrals that have not yet been written off in the period for which the register is being created.
+The information that is required to create the register is stored in the deferrals master record.
+(This information includes the creation date of the deferral, the expense code, the deferral amount, the write-off period, and the write-off amount for the period.)
+The register contains information about all the deferrals that haven't yet been written off in the period that the register is created for.

 The register calculates the total for each expense code.
-The register totals are used in calculating totals for revenue and expense codes.
+The register totals are used to calculate totals for revenue and expense codes.

-In the register lines, you can see the following information:
+The register lines show the following information:

 Line number

-Transaction date – the date of deferral transaction
+Transaction date – The date of the deferral transaction.